badarak/bank-account-kata/README.md

 # Bank-account-kata

-The aim of this project is to implement the bank kata without using any framework (like spring / sprinboot…).
+The aim of this project is to implement the bank kata without using any framework or database.

 ## Requirements